 Our e-learning strategy allows you to study whilst in employment.
-You have the opportunity to study ‘blended learning modules’ where most of your learning is online supported by your tutors.
-These blended learning modules are accompanied with block modules held at the Buxton campus.
+You have the opportunity to study 'blended learning modules' where most of your learning is online supported by your tutors.
+These blended learning modules are accompanied with block modules held on campus.

 To complete the MSc Tourism Management, you’ll study modules such as:

 - Independent Scholarship (triple module) - On this module you will develop your analytical and critical skills while investigating in detail a service sector topic of your choice.
 Independent study forms the entire Masters stage of the programme.